-This area of specialization aims to advance and develop social workers with clinical experience in various settings who work with individuals, families, and groups.
-The curriculum focuses on theory and practice in dynamic treatment.
+This area of specialization is aimed towards advancing and developing the clinical knowledge and skills of social workers working with individuals, families, and groups.
+The curriculum focuses on theory and practice in psychodynamic treatment.
 In addition, emphasis is placed on familiarizing students with other therapeutic orientations in social work, and on enhancing their diagnostic skills.

 Rehabilitation and Health

-This area of specialization aims to advance and develop social workers who work in health services or settings that provide care to persons with disabilities, in areas of health and illness, or in services for the elderly.
-The curriculum focuses on providing theoretical knowledge in the areas of rehabilitation, health and aging.
+This area of specialization is aimed towards advancing and developing the therapeutic skills of social workers working in the areas of disabilities, health and illness, mental health and services for the elderly.
+The curriculum focuses on equipping the student with up-to-date theoretical approaches, research skills, and a range of treatment strategies for working with individuals and their families.
 In addition, emphasis is placed on familiarizing students with dynamic-rehabilitative approaches to the treatment of individuals and families, and on enhancing their clinical skills.

 Community and Organizational Development